Claire Wilcox

+Born 1955

+Claire Wilcox, born July 2, 1955 Toronto, Ontario, Canada is a former child actress, acting in the 1962 movie, 40 Pounds of Trouble as Penelope "Penny" Piper.

+Born 1954

+Claire Wilcox was born in 1954 and grew up in Fulham, England to a father who owned a shop selling wools and haberdashery and mother, a teacher.
+They moved to a house in Chiswick.
+Wilcox is senior curator of fashion at the Victoria and Albert Museum.

-Claire Wilcox (born 1954) is senior curator of fashion at the Victoria and Albert Museum.
-She received an honorary doctorate in art and design from Middlesex University in July 2017.
+Wilcox received an honorary doctorate in art and design from Middlesex University in July 2017.
 She sits on the editorial board of the journal Fashion Theory.
 She is professor of fashion curation at the London College of Fashion.
 She won the 2021 PEN/Ackerley Prize for Patch Work.